jakobringler/blog/content/notes/Collisions.md

 > If your geometry is deforming rapidly in size, scaling up or down, then your only resort is the first option.
 >
 > Actually the first option works well in most cases.
 Even providing one extra subframe of data works well.

+## Deforming Colliders

+If you need volume data for colliders always cache them to disk to improve performance!
+Also make sure to construct and provide a `collisionVel` velocity volume.

+Each Solver deals with deforming collision geometry differently but there is a choice as to how we bring deforming geometry in to the Simulation environment:
+- Deforming geometry cached to disk
+- Animated geometry at the object level
+- Crowd Agents

+> // from the SideFX pdf:
+>
+> Many of the solvers have to deal with collision data as volume SDF data either as VDB caches or our own volume SDF caches.
+This is one area where VDB shines and is the recommended workflow both for less memory both on disk and in memory and the speed of VDB cache creation and loading from disk.

+Solvers that require VDB SDF volumetric data as colliders:
+- Particle POP Solver and Grains PBD Solver
+- FLIP Solver
+- Pyro and Smoke Solvers

 ## General Collider Workflows